 New layers of understanding

-Working through CPTAC, the research team studied lung tumors and matched normal tissues prospectively collected from 110 patients diagnosed with lung adenocarcinoma, a type of non-small cell lung cancer.
+Working through CPTAC, the research team studied lung tumors and matched normal tissues prospectively collected from 110 patients diagnosed with lung adenocarcinoma (LUAD), a type of non-small cell lung cancer.
 The cohort included patients from eight countries representing a diverse range of ancestries, as well as a balance of patients with and without a history of smoking.

 In the laboratory, the team comprehensively and systematically profiled the make-up, activation state (as measured by protein phosphorylation), and other post-translational modifications (including acetylation) of the lung cancer proteome, matching the data to mutations and other features of each tumor's genome and comparing the data against normal lung tissue from each patient.